AbdulAzizAl-Dalaan/H2FSAT_APP/README.md

 ### NodeJS Application Startup

 1. Make sure you perform the [Database Setup with Dump File in MySQL CLI](#database-setup-with-dump-file-in-mysql-cli) in MySQL CLI or MySQL Workbench before proceeding.
-2. Make sure you are in the project directory `H2FSAT_APP` in vscode or your preferred IDE.
+2. Make sure you are in the project directory `H2FSAT_APP` (if project was zipped then `H2FSAT_APP-main`) in vscode or your preferred IDE.
 3. Open a terminal and run `npm install` to install the application's dependencies.
 4. Once the dependencies are installed, run `npm start` or `nodemon` to start the application.
 5. Check that the `Setup completed` message is printed to the terminal.
 Which is a sign that the application is running correctly.